sourav81R/Food-App/README.md

-# 🍕 Vingo - Real-Time Food Delivery App
+# 🍕 PetPooja - Real-Time Food Delivery App

-Vingo is a **real-time food delivery web application** built with the **MERN stack (MongoDB, Express.js, React, Node.js)**.
+**PetPooja** is a **real-time food delivery web application** built using the **MERN stack (MongoDB, Express.js, React, Node.js)**.
-It allows users to browse restaurants, order food, and track delivery status live — all in a beautiful and responsive UI.
+It allows users to browse restaurants, order food, and track delivery status live — all within a modern, responsive, and interactive interface.
-It also includes an **admin panel** for managing orders, restaurants, and users.
+The app also includes an **admin panel** for managing orders, restaurants, and users efficiently.

 ---